01.

 DEVELOPMENT

 The current UK education system has largely been inherited from the 18th century, and aspects of it have not changed since then.
 There are, of course, traditions that must be cherished but, at the same time, the world around us is moving quickly.
 Education Scotland and the Scottish Qualifications Authority are currently in the process of being reformed and replaced by more contemporary organisations.
-The singular focus on a single-subject exam-based curriculum is being questioned and the recent Hayward Review has proposed new interdisciplinary and skills-based qualifications.
+The singular focus on a single-subject exam-based curriculum is being questioned and the Hayward Review, published in 2023, proposed new interdisciplinary and skills-based qualifications.

 04.